J-1 Visa Medical Laboratory Technician Jobs

 Can my J-1 host employer hire me permanently after my training ends?

 Only if the two-year home residency requirement doesn't apply or has been waived.
-If it does apply, your host employer would need to support a waiver petition, often through a State Department of Health no-objection letter or a hardship claim, before you could change status to H-1B or another immigrant-track visa.
+If it does apply, your host employer would need to support a waiver petition, often through a State Department of Health no-objection letter or a hardship claim, before you could change status to H-1B visa or another immigrant-track visa.
 Discuss this possibility with your designated sponsor before your program concludes.